 Muscle cramps in Parkinson’s are generally caused by muscular rigidity and reduced movement (bradykinesia) rather than by muscles contracting.
 But, like dystonia, cramps can also be painful and very distressing.

 Normal painkillers do not usually relieve them, but cramps often respond well to massage and the use of a hot water bottle or heated pad.
 Movement and exercise may also help to release cramps and reduce stiffness.
 If these do not help, then your doctor may prescribe muscle relaxants.

 For treatment to be effective, it is essential to understand the trigger or cause of the dystonia.
 Certain medications may be effective for some people but not for others.
 Some work by interfering with neurotransmitters in the brain and disrupting the messages they send to muscles.
 Others work by relaxing the muscles to reduce shaking and improve muscle control.

 Depending on the cause and severity of your dystonia, your doctor may suggest the following strategies:

-- surgical procedures such as deep brain stimulation [LINK] have been found to be effective in managing dystonia in those who do not respond to medication.
+- Surgical procedures such as deep brain stimulation (DBS) have been found to be effective in managing dystonia in those who do not respond to medication.
 These are not appropriate for everyone so you will need to discuss surgical options with your doctor.

 Remember that not all of these strategies will work for everyone so it is important to communicate well with your doctor so that, together, you can find the best solution for you.

 Keeping a diary: If the dystonia is levodopa-related, it is a good idea to keep a 'motor diary' to record when dystonic spasms occur and how they relate to the timing of medications.
 This information can help your doctor adjust dosage and/or timings of medication to better manage your dystonia.
-See also Keeping a diary.
+For more information, see Keeping a diary.

 How can I help myself?